viewing Apigee X documentation.

 apigee-remote-service-envoydirectories.
 You will use these environment variables throughout the documentation:

 You are now ready to set up and use the Apigee Adapter for Envoy to proxy API calls with Apigee API management.
-The following examples show you how to use the adapter with Apigee hybrid and Apigee Edge for Public Cloud:
+The following examples show you how to use the adapter with Apigee hybrid:

 |Istio sidecar with Apigee hybrid||Deploy the Remote Service into an Istio service mesh.
 The remote service provides the endpoints to the Istio sidecar proxies that are installed on your target services.
 This steup lets you use the Apigee Adapter for Envoy with an Apigee hybrid installation.|